Grand Challenge is a unique approach to beating cancer sooner

 In June 2017 the independent advisory panel set eight Grand Challenges opening a call to the international, multidisciplinary research community.

-Ten exceptional teams have now been shortlisted and the final funding decision will be announced in November 2018.
+Ten exceptional teams have now been shortlisted and the final funding decision will be announced early in 2019.